camrynfriedman/Core_Parser_Printer_Executor/README.md

 Written by Camryn Friedman 11/22/22

 ## Overview
 The CORE programming language is a made-up language for the purposes of the Principles of Programming Languages class at the Ohio State University (CSE 3341).
+The goal of this project was to create an Interpreter for the Core language.

 The grammar for the CORE langauge is as follows:
 (1)     <prog> ::= program <decl seq> begin <stmt seq> end;